zhenyasav/boilerplate/README.md

 Imports all the other less imports in this package

 ## for.import.less
 Implements a for and foreach loop for LESS.
-Sourced from: https://github.com/seven-phases-max/less.curious/blob/master/articles/for-each.md
+More usage examples at [less.curious](https://github.com/seven-phases-max/less.curious/blob/master/articles/for-each.md).

 ``` less
 @list: banana, apple, pear, potato, carrot, peach;